 Jennifer Love Hewitt

-In music, Hewitt has released four studio albums.
-After her debut album, Love Songs (1992), was released at age 12 in Japan, she recorded Let's Go Bang (1995), Jennifer Love Hewitt (1996) and BareNaked (2002), the latter of which became her first album to chart in the United States, peaking at number 37 on the Billboard 200 chart.
+In music, Hewitt has released four studio albums: Love Songs (1992), Let's Go Bang (1995), Jennifer Love Hewitt (1996) and BareNaked (2002), the lattermost became a moderate chart success on the Billboard 200.
 Her most successful single on the Billboard Hot 100 chart was the 1999 release "How Do I Deal", which peaked at number 59.
 In addition to music and acting, Hewitt has served as a producer on some of her film and television projects.
-She appeared on Forbes' annual Celebrity 100 list in 2008 and her 2010 dating-advice book The Day I Shot Cupid (2010), became a New York Times bestseller.
+She appeared on the annual Celebrity 100 list by Forbes in 2008 and her dating-advice book The Day I Shot Cupid (2010), topped The New York Times Best Seller list.
 Labeled a sex symbol, she has appeared in several magazines' lists of the world's most beautiful women.

 Biography from the Wikipedia article Jennifer Love Hewitt.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.